JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 ***

 Carlos was Puerto Rican and proud.
 Was short, wore a cap with the Puerto Rican flag on it and had a huge moustache that made him look like John Oates from *Hall and Oates*.
 He was cool, but he’d needle you a bit just for fun.
-And he liked
+And he liked needling me a lot because as some deep Brooklyn white guy working in the Flatiron I was kinda “redneck” compared to them.